Civic, Political, and Private Life

 Standard 4.3 Conclusion

 Civic life is where people exercise their responsibilities by being active members of their community and nation.
 Political life is where people actively participate in government at the local, state, and national level as voters, engaged community members who protest and lobby for change, and as candidates for and holders of political offices.
 Private life is where individuals conduct their own affairs in their own ways.
 INVESTIGATE looked at how the government's responses to the COVID-19 pandemic impacted people's personal lives and freedoms.
 From the perspective of political life, UNCOVER examined women's political participation around the world.
-ENGAGE asked if the United States should adopt Universal Basic Income (UBI) as a civic policy.
+ENGAGE asked if the United States should adopt Universal Basic Income (UBI) or Guaranteed Employment as national economic, social and civic policies.